EOFY Offer: 90% off your plan for your first 3 months

 Prioritise tasks effectively

 Task prioritisation means doing the right things, not just doing things right.
-When everything feels urgent, use a simple framework to sort tasks:
+The Eisenhower Matrix is a simple framework that sorts tasks into four categories:

 • high impact, time-sensitive: do these first